It is a type of strabismus, a misalignment of the eyes.

 Complications of exotropia

-This visual condition can also generate complications in the short or long term, of which can be listed:
+This visual condition can also generate complications in the short or long term, which can be listed:

 - Trouble reading